seantking/ipfs-multi-sig/README.md

 ## Summary
-This POC describes the typical user flow of a web application that uses cosmJS to sign and broadcast multi-signature transactions.
+This POC demonstrates the user flows of a multi-signature transaction.
+Read the RFC for further context [here](https://www.notion.so/RFC-IPFS-MultiSig-b23b1e3ac7e04ce4bfb92d8595ec1135).

 ## Commands